 Easy Mussels with Olive Oil Garlic Bread

-The best part of these easy mussels is that they might just make you feel like you’re dining at a sidewalk café in Paris, particularly if you pour yourself a glass of the white wine you popped open for cooking.
-Plus, it’s easy to make and creates a lip-smacking broth so good you’ll want to sop it up with the garlicky baguette you made while the mussels steamed on the stove top.
+The best part of these Easy Mussels is that you may just feel like you’re at a Parisian cafe with a bowl of these beauties in front of you.
+Add a glass of the white wine you popped open for cooking and you’ll be ready to book your plane tickets STAT.
+And that lip-smacking broth?
+It’s so good, you’ll want to sop it up with the garlicky baguette you made while the mussels steamed on the stove top.

 The worst thing about this dish is that some folks at your table may be unsure of a big pot of shiny black mollusks as their main course.